 The aim of this post is to help other Filipinos especially first-timers like you to have an idea how to process your US tourist visa without much worries.
 What you are going to read here were based only on our experience.
 Situation maybe different in your case, but I am pretty sure this post will cover the basics of the application.

 The process is overwhelming when you think of it as a whole.
 The reason is you are not familiar on how to process your US tourist visa application.
 I would suggest that you look at it one step at a time.
 For example, focus first on step number 1 which is how to pay the application fee.
 Do not move to the next step until you complete step 1.

 Recommended browser for the application is Internet Explorer 8.0 or higher.
 Based on our experience, Filipinos only need to do 4 Easy Steps to complete their US tourist Visa application.

 How to Apply for US Visa for Philippine Passport Holders in 4 Quick Steps

 Step 1: How to Pay the US VISA Application Fee

 This can be done through SAM kiosk and in any Singpost outlets.
 It can be paid by Cash or Nets.
 After you paid the fee you need to keep the receipt as it will be attached to your DS-160 confirmation page.

-In our case we chose to pay by cash our application fee via Singpost outlet.
+In our case, we chose to pay by cash our application fee via Singpost outlet.
 If you will be paying for a group, you need to request the cashier to generate a separate receipt for each applicant.
-The reason is that each applicant need to have their own receipt attached to respective DS-160 confirmation page.
+The reason is that each applicant needs to have their own receipt attached to the respective DS-160 confirmation page.

 The good side though, the receipt is valid for one year from your date of payment.
 You need to schedule your interview within the validity date of your receipt.
 Otherwise, you need to make new payment before you can schedule your interview.